cryptodictionary/site/content/thebook.md

 ---

-Crypto Dictionary is the ultimate **reference for all things cryptography** (including cryptocurrency) for experts and novices alike.
 Crypto Dictionary is rigorous in its definitions, yet easy to read and laced with humor.
-Flip to any random page to find something new, interesting, or mind-boggling,
+Flip to any random page to discover something new or mind-boggling, from history trivia to the lastest research concepts.

 Crypto Dictionary is available as a **DRM-free e-book** and soon as printed copy via [No
 Starch Press](https://nostarch.com/crypto-dictionary).
-It will also be available on the usual book resellers platforms, including [Amazon](https://www.amazon.com/Crypto-Dictionary-Cryptographic-Tidbits-Curious-ebook/dp/B08PHS676K/), [B&N](https://www.barnesandnoble.com/w/crypto-dictionary-jean-philippe-aumasson/1138326888),
+It will also be available on the all major book resellers, including [Amazon](https://www.amazon.com/Crypto-Dictionary-Cryptographic-Tidbits-Curious-ebook/dp/B08PHS676K/), [B&N](https://www.barnesandnoble.com/w/crypto-dictionary-jean-philippe-aumasson/1138326888),